alcedok/capataz/README.md

 * Near-real-time data ingestion and processing
 * Near-real-time queries on users and vehicles
 * Batch processing on historical data
-* Pick-up prediction capabilities based on historical data
+* Trip-time prediction based on historical data
 * User-interface for data exploration and visualization
 * Distributed and scalable